Non-Stationary Inventory Control with Lead Times: Introduction

-The primary challenge in non-stationary inventory control is the tension between {\em policy evaluation} and {\em change point detection}.
+A central challenge in non-stationary inventory control is the tension between {\em policy evaluation} and {\em change point detection}.
 Inventory carry-over and lead times couple costs over time, thus accurately estimating the cost of a given replenishment policy requires long runs under a fixed policy.
 At the same time, effective detection of demand shifts requires frequent experimentation with alternative policies, since otherwise, changes in performance can be confounded with sampling noise.
-We show that inventory systems under base-stock policies admit a powerful structural property that helps resolve this tension: a form of {\em counterfactual feedback}.
-Inspired by recent work on information-sharing structures in reinforcement learning~\citep{zhang2025information}, we demonstrate that the cost of policies associated with a certain base-stock level can be inferred from trajectories generated under other base-stock levels, substantially reducing the need for explicit exploration (\cref{lemma:feedback_structure}).
-Our analysis reveals how this information structure available to the learner depends sharply on demand censoring and lead times, and it forms the foundation of our algorithm design.
-By leveraging shared data across base-stock levels, our algorithms achieve reliable policy estimation and faster change point detection.
+We use counterfactual policy evaluation to reduce this tension.
+Building on information-sharing ideas from stationary inventory control and reinforcement learning~\citep{gong2024bandits,zhang2025information,chen2025managing}, we show that trajectories generated under one base-stock level can be reused to estimate the costs of other base-stock levels, with the scope of reuse depending on the inventory model (\cref{lemma:feedback_structure}).
+Under backlogging, this yields a full-feedback structure and naturally gives rise to a change detection and elimination algorithm.
+Under lost-sales, the feedback is one-sided, and with positive lead times it is valid only under more restricted policy sequences.
+These distinctions drive the different algorithmic designs and regret guarantees in the three settings.